Morning Anxiety Causes: Why You Feel Them and What to Do

 - Dehydration: This could be considered an environmental factor.
 But let’s face it, even if you take a sip of water in the night, our sleep cycle itself limits our ability to adequately hydrate.
 Dehydration can increase your heartbeat and lead to lightheadedness.

-Environmental Factors That Can Cause Morning Anxiety
+Environmental Factors that Can Cause Morning Anxiety

 - Depending on what you’re getting up to do, there may be underlying fear affecting how you feel.
-For example, if you’re anxious before an early morning flight, is it the morning, fear of flying, or the stress of the trip?
+For example, if you’re anxious before an early morning flight, is it the morning, the fear of flying, or the stress of the trip?
 Likewise, it’s common for people to have anxiety about working out.
 Every time I’m away from a yoga studio or gym for too long, I feel anxious about returning.